eigenholser/vaers-data-report/README.md

 Future developments may produce some tabular output.

-Sample output from data 2020 through April 13, 2021:
+Sample output from data 2020 through May 14, 2021:

     ******* All COVID19 Vaccine Adverse Events Reported *******
     Total: 192,588